pngobiro/pngobiro.github.io/pdf_to_html.md

 - ✓ All paragraphs included with identical text
 - ✓ All lists complete with correct item count and sequence
 - ✓ All special elements preserved
-- ✓ Added summary sections clearly marked
+- ✓ No created summary sections or condensed content
 - ✓ Navigation implemented identically at top and bottom
 - ✓ **Each logical section is in its appropriate module file**
 - ✓ **All modules are properly connected via navigation links**